Precancers (Actinic Keratoses)

 Expect some redness, swelling and irritation for around 7-10 days after treatment.
 Sometimes a blister will form.
 Thicker or larger lesions may take longer to heal.
 After 2 weeks, some red or pink may remain, but the spot of skin that was treated should feel smooth.
 If there is still some roughness or redness, the spot should be retreated.
 Although most AKs only require one treatment, some may require 2-3 treatments.
 No special care is required after treatment.
 You can wash your skin with a gentle cleanser and apply your face products and sunscreens as normal.
 If you use harsh products, such as benzoyl peroxide, glycolic acid, salicylic acid, or tretinoin (Retin-A), the treated spots may be irritated for longer.

-If you are scheduled for a Blu-Light treatment, you should expect to be in the office for about 2 to 3 hours.
+If you are scheduled for a BLU-U® treatment, you should expect to be in the office for about 2 to 3 hours.
 When you arrive, a medical assistant will room you, take some photos of the area to be treated, and will degrease your skin with isopropyl alcohol and acetone.
 After your skin has been prepped, the doctor or physician assistant will apply a photosensitive gel to the area.
 This gel will then have to incubate and absorb into your skin for two hours, during which, you can relax in our waiting room.
-After the two-hour incubation period, you will be brought back to the room, positioned under the Blu-Light, and given protective eyewear.
-The Blu-Light will illuminate the area treated for 16 minutes and 40 seconds.
+After the two-hour incubation period, you will be brought back to the room, positioned under the BLU-U®, and given protective eyewear.
+The BLU-U® light will illuminate the area treated for 16 minutes and 40 seconds.
 This illumination activates the photosensitive gel which initiates the destruction process.
 It is normal to feel a burning sensation during this process.
 You will be given a fan and ice to help manage discomfort.
 After the treatment is complete, sunscreen will be applied.
 It is recommended that you also bring a hat if your face and/or scalp is treated.

 For one week post-treatment, it is advised that you use strict sun protection including daily sunscreen, hats/long sleeves/pants, and avoiding the sun when possible.
 The area treated will be red, swollen, and irritated, and may peel for up to two weeks.
 Only gentle moisturizers and cleansers should be used until the skin heals.
 Your provider may want to see you for follow-up approximately six weeks post-treatment to assess your results and touch-up any persistent lesions with cryotherapy.
 While Blu-Light treatment is often covered through your insurance, a prior authorization may be necessary.
 Cash prices are also available.